TimWolla/policies/feature-proposals.rst

 proposal is a repeated one, re-proposed by somebody else, the proposer MUST discuss it with the original author and add themselves to the RFC author list before proposing it.
-If the original RFC authors do not agree or do not respond, a new Wiki page containing a RFC with a unique title MUST be created.
+If the original RFC authors do not agree or do not respond, a new Wiki page containing an RFC with a unique title MUST be created.
 In this case the original RFC's title is commonly suffixed with ``v2`` to indicate the relationship with the original RFC.